sbb-design-systems/lyne-components/src/components/sbb-expansion-panel-header/readme.md

 ## States

-The component can be displayed in `disabled` satte using the self-named property.
+The component can be displayed in `disabled` state using the self-named property.

 ```html
 <sbb-expansion-panel-header disabled>Header</sbb-expansion-panel-header>